Healthy. Delicious. Sustainable.

 Focused capacity building across the Food Movement, Strategic Steering Group, Council and community members.

-Continuing to support & expand The Pakenham Community Grocer
+Continuing to support and expand The Pakenham Community Grocer

 Developing a series of local food celebration events